paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

   (B) entering into any agreements in regard to the utilization of Radio Free Asia transmitters, equipment, or other resources that will significantly reduce the broadcasting activities of Radio Free Asia.

-(2) **Consultation** — The Chairman of the Board shall consult with such committees on the impact of any such reduction in Voice of America broadcasting activities or Radio Free Asia broadcasting activities.
+(2) **Consultation** — The Chief Executive Officer of the Board shall consult with such committees on the impact of any such reduction in Voice of America broadcasting activities or Radio Free Asia broadcasting activities.

+**(g) Alternative grantee** If the Chief Executive Officer determines at any time that Radio Free Asia is not carrying out the functions described in this section in an effective and economical manner, the Board may award the grant to carry out such functions to another entity.

-**(g) Not a Federal agency or instrumentality** Nothing in this chapter may be construed to make Radio Free Asia a Federal agency or instrumentality.
+**(h) Not a Federal agency or instrumentality** Nothing in this chapter may be construed to make Radio Free Asia a Federal agency or instrumentality.

 ### Statutory Notes

 #### References in Text
-This chapter, referred to in subsecs. (e)(2) and (g), was in the original “this title”, meaning title III of Pub.
+This chapter, referred to in subsecs. (e)(2) and (h), was in the original “this title”, meaning title III of Pub.
 L. 103–236, Apr.
 30, 1994, 108 Stat.
 432, known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter.
 For complete classification of title III to the Code, see Short Title note set out under [section 6201 of this title](./chapter-071-united-states-international-broadcasting.md#section-6201) and Tables.

 #### Amendments
+2016—Subsec. (a)(1).
+Pub.
+L. 114–323, § 703(a)(1), substituted “Asia.” for “the following countries: The People’s Republic of China, Burma, Cambodia, Laos, North Korea, Tibet, and Vietnam.”

+Subsec. (b)(1).
+Pub.
+L. 114–323, § 703(a)(2), struck out “the respective countries of” before “Asia”.

+Subsec. (f)(2).
+Pub.
+L. 114–328, § 1288(6)(A), substituted “Chief Executive Officer of the Board” for “Chairman of the Board”.

+Subsecs. (g), (h).
+Pub.
+L. 114–328, § 1288(6)(B), (C), added subsec. (g) and redesignated former subsec. (g) as (h).

 2010—Subsec. (c)(2).
 Pub.
 L. 111–202, § 3(1), struck out “, and shall further specify that funds to carry out the activities of Radio Free Asia may not be available after September 30, 2010” after “Government”.

 Subsecs. (f) to (h).
 Pub.
 L. 111–202, § 3(2)–(4), redesignated subsecs. (g) and (h) as (f) and (g), respectively, designated first sentence of subsec. (f) as par.
 (1), inserted heading, inserted subpar.
 (A) designation before “entering into any agreements for the utilization of Voice of America”, added subpar.
 (B), designated second sentence of subsec. (f) as par.
 (2), inserted heading, inserted “or Radio Free Asia broadcasting activities” before period at end, and struck out former subsec. (f) which related to sunset provisions.